 For those who’d prefer not to explore The Delta, spend the next 2 days at the lovely campsite relaxing by the swimming pool or challenging each other to a game of volleyball.
 There is also a crocodile farm nearby that has it’s feeding times open to campsite visitors.
 The driver and cook remain behind in Maun during the excursion.

-Day 19: Chobe National Park (B / L / D) This morning we have a chance to sleep in or explore the town of Kasane.
-After lunch, we take a boat cruise along the Chobe River.
-Once we return and are packed and prepared, we leave for our Chobe National Park Overnight Mobile excursion – an overnight experience in the wilds of the Chobe National park.
+DAY 19: Chobe National Park (B / L / D) This morning we have a chance to sleep in or explore the town of Kasane.
+When we are packed and prepared, we leave for our Chobe National Park Overnight Mobile excursion – an overnight experience in the wilds of the Chobe National park.
 Chobe is one of Botswana’s premier game parks, renowned for its large elephant herds.
 Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife.
 Look out for the rare Sable and Roan Antelope on your game drive, with their majestic backward slanting horns, or try keep a count of the Lilac Breasted Roller’s that swoop by!
 After our night in the bush, we head out early to continue our search for wildlife, before packing up the camp and heading back to Kasane, and Victoria Falls.

 Spend the days learning the game of bao from the locals, scour the markets for a bargain or simply relax on the pristine beaches.
 Malawi’s temperate climate allows for swimming in the clear blue fresh-water lake all year round.
 Explore the beautiful shore where you’ll happen upon the local fishermen sorting their catch.
 Traditional fishing techniques are still practiced and to appreciate their boating skills, try to paddle a dugout canoe yourself!
 At night you’ll see the ‘fairy’ lights of the fishermen out on the lake.
 The various beachside campsites along Lake Malawi’s shores offer many optional Excursions including a variety of water sports, horseback rides and a visit to the local village and school (see pricing guide at the end of this document).